Chapter 13: The Covenant

 The vulnerability of that was worse than every question she’d asked him on her floor.

 They moved together.
 His hand braced above her shoulder.
 Her heel hooked behind his thigh.
-His mouth on her throat where he could feel her pulse, fast and hard, and the rhythm between them not urgent but deliberate, load-bearing, the kind of slow that holds more weight than speed ever could.
+His mouth on her throat where he could feel her pulse, fast and hard, and the rhythm between them not urgent but deliberate, the kind of slow that holds more weight than speed ever could.

 Afterward he couldn’t speak.
 She didn’t ask him to.